Composite aircraft: World War II

-Postwar
+Post-war

-Experiments with parasite aircraft continued into the jet age, especially in America and, immediately post-war, in France as well for their own advanced jet and rocket-powered experimental designs - first achieved with the pair of postwar-completed Heinkel He 274 four-engined high altitude bomber prototypes, both built in France.
+Experiments with parasite aircraft continued into the jet age in America, as well as in France for their own advanced jet and rocket-powered experimental designs.
+This was first achieved with the pair of four-engined high altitude Heinkel He 274 bomber prototypes, both built in France.

-In America the FIghter CONveyer (FICON) trapeze system was developed for carrying, launching and recovering parasite fighters.
+In America, the FIghter CONveyer (FICON) trapeze system was developed for carrying, launching and recovering parasite fighters.
 Examples with and without the FICON system included: